iamtheyammer/fetch-ford-service-manuals/README.md

     - On the left, choose *By Year & Model*, then select your car's year and model.
     - Press GO once selected.

+### Set up template files
+1. In templates/ create a copy of cookieString.txt.template named "cookieString.txt" and clear the contents.
+2. In templates/ create a copy of params.json.template named "params.json".

 ### **2003 or newer:** Get data for your car

 **If your vehicle was made BEFORE 2003, use [these](#2002-or-older-get-data-for-your-car) instructions.**